Robert P. Imbelli: Career

 Following his graduation from Yale, Imbelli continued teaching at St. Joseph's Seminary where he had been a professor of systematic theology beginning in 1970.
 After leaving Dunwoodie in 1978, he taught at the Maryknoll School of Theology in Ossining, New York.
 In 1986, he accepted the position of director of the Institute of Religious Education and Pastoral Ministry at Boston College.
 In 1993, he stepped down as director and continued as an associate professor of theology until 2014.
 Imbelli was also an adjunct associate professor of theology in the Department of Religion and Religious Education at Fordham University (Summer 1977 and Summer 1981), a visiting lecturer in theology at Princeton Theological Seminary (Spring 1980) and scholar in residence at St. Joseph Seminary, Dunwoodie (1994–95).
 In recent years, he has taught as an adjunct professor at Dunwoodie.

-In addition to teaching, Imbelli has been a prolific contributor to journals and magazines, including Commonweal, America, L'Osservatore Romano, Theological Studies, The Thomas, Pro Ecclesia, Communio, Worship, Origins and Nova et Vetera.
+In addition to teaching, Imbelli has been a prolific contributor to journals and magazines, including Commonweal, America, L'Osservatore Romano, Theological Studies, The Thomist, Pro Ecclesia, Communio, Worship, Origins, The New Ressourcement, and Nova et Vetera.
 He edited and contributed to Handing on the Faith: the Church's Mission and Challenge, in 2006, and authored Rekindling the Christic Imagination: Theological Meditations for the New Evangelization in 2014.
 In 2018, Imbelli recorded a nine part lecture series, The Christic Imagination: How Christ Transforms Us, developing several themes from his book.
+In 2023, Word on Fire Academic published Christ Brings All Newness, a collection of Imbelli’s essays, reviews, and reflections.
 In addition to his frequent articles, he contributes regularly to Firstthings.com and Thecatholicthing.org.